hectahertz/react-native-typography/README.md

 > features.

-This is the approach that we like to follow, and all the collections exported from this library render nicely on both platforms with their respective native typefaces, for that we use the [System](#system) weight helper.
+This is the approach that we like to follow, and all the collections exported from this library render nicely on all the supported platforms with their respective native typefaces, for that we use the [System](#system-weights) weight helper.

-You can [check the code of the example app](example/App.js) where we included a couple of screens that follow this philosophy, this is how they render on both
+You can [check the code of the example app](example/App.js) where we included a couple of screens that follow this philosophy, this is how they render on iOS and Android:
-platforms:

 <p align="center">
 <img alt="React Native Typography Human Showcase on iOS" src="images/showcase-human-ios.png" width="49.7%"/>